 The DCMS Committee collated evidence in the report from a variety of sources, including gamers directly affected by the addictive nature of these purchases and medical professionals working directly in the field of gambling addiction and gaming disorder.
 "Gaming disorder based on excessive and addictive gameplay has been recognised by the World Health Organisation," Collins added.
 "It's time for games companies to use the huge quantities of data they gather about their players, to do more to proactively identify vulnerable players."

-However, as the Independent reports, last year Belgium banned loot boxes altogether after Belgian Minister of Justice Koen Geens stated that they "were in violation with the country's gambling legislation and game developers that failed to comply could face heavy fines or even prison sentences,".
-Other countries like the Netherlands and China have also taken this into account, and "have already either classified loot boxes as gambling or moves to restrict them," The Guardian writes.
+This is a positive move, but as the Independent reports, countries such as Belgium have already banned loot boxes altogether.
+Belgian Minister of Justice Koen Geens stated that they "were in violation with the country's gambling legislation and game developers that failed to comply could face heavy fines or even prison sentences,".
+The Netherlands and China have also taken this into account, and "have already either classified loot boxes as gambling or moves to restrict them," The Guardian writes.

 Additional microtransactions such as DLC (downloadable content) and cosmetic items are still available.
 But even then, it's still ridiculous that developers are charging players for additional content.
 As The Guardian points out, "[w]hat were once called computer games were bought, complete, on disk."
 If players were after additional content, it was up to the developers to create and release expansion packs or sequels.